ziyasal/tepic/RestAPI/README.md

  * Tuning the query cache

 #### FURTHER DETAILS (not in the scope of the work)
-- The Analytics Database (Redshift, BgQuery, Snowflake  or self hosted Clickhouse) could be used for a data warehousing solution for game analytics
+- The Analytics Database (Redshift, BgQuery, Snowflake  or self hosted Clickhouse) could be used for a data warehousing solution for game analytics.

-### HIGH - LEVEL DESIGN
+### ARCHITECTURAL DIAGRAM

 ![](/RestAPI/high-level-design.png)

 ## REST API SPEC

+It follows JSON:API spec — https://jsonapi.org/

 ### Discussion points:

 -  Title distinction if multiple titles are developed on the complete backend platform for live games with managed game services, real-time analytics, and LiveOps.
 This could change the design to consider "Game Titles" by including them in the API domain to target them.

-Since we are focsing on the sinle Title at the moment, I will go with having one title.
+ℹ️ I will go with having title distinction from the beginning for extensibility purposes.

+### AUTHORIZATION
+In order for the API to accept a request, users will need to send an API key via the Authorization header.

+Example authorization string: `Authorization: Bearer $API_KEY`

+### CONTENT NEGOTIATION
+Users need to specify in the headers that we accept content in the format that the API returns.
+Clients using the API should specify that they accept responses using the `application/vnd.api+json` format.
+For convenience, API will also accept `application/json` since it is the default for many popular client libraries.

+Example content type string:  `Accept: application/vnd.api+json`

+### PAGINATION OPTIONS
+ -  Offset pagination
+ -  Cursor pagination
+    There are 4 types of links in the paged response: `prev`, `next`, `first`, and `last`. `prev` and

+ ℹ️ I would go with cursor based since its enables to get accurate pages and avoid cases like "if an item from a prior page is deleted while the client is paginating, all subsequent results will be shifted forward by one".

 ### ACCOUNT INFORMATION

 __Option 1)__
 ```
 # It enables fetching multiple accounts if accountIds passed as comma seperated
+# Page size parameter is optional, it uses default one if not specified.

-POST  {titleId}/id/v1/accounts?filter[accountIds]={accountId}&page[before]={before_cursor_here}&page[size]=10
+POST  {titleId}/id/v1/accounts?filter[accountIds]={accountId}&page[size]=20
 HOST api.journeytoepic.com
 ```